aws-samples/fleet-management-on-amazon-eks-workshop/validation-frameworks/non-functional/README.md

 ```
 kubectl --namespace default port-forward service/eks-loadtest-locust 8089:8089
 ```
 8. Access the Locust web interface.
-Open a web browser and go to `http://localhost:8089`.
+Open a web browser and go to `http://<CloudfrontDNS>/proxy/8089/`.
 9. In the Locust web interface, set the number of users to simulate and the spawn rate, then start the test.
 10. Start with 10 concurrent requests.
+Hostname doesnt matter in this scenario.
-11. Then ramp up to 20 concurrent requests.
+11. Run the test for 2 mins with 10 users and then ramp up to 20 concurrent users by clicking 'Edit' link in the top near 'Status'.
 12. Stop the test after 5 mins.
 13. Use Amazon CloudWatch Container Insights to monitor the performance of CoreDNS during the test.

 #### Analyzing the Results

-After running the load test, analyze the results in both the Locust web interface and CloudWatch Container Insights.
+After running the load test, analyze the results in CloudWatch Container Insights.
 Look for metrics such as:

 - Response times
 - Number of successful/failed requests